Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 # Smartcomments
 I use smartcomments to prevent cluttering my code comments with `@param` annotations, but also to be sure that the documentation of atttributes passed into functions are always up to date.
 This is an optional task run by Travis during assembly and not pushed back into my repository.

-So, during Travis build I run the smartcomments generation command defined in '.travis.yml`:
+So, during Travis build I run the smartcomments generation command defined in .travis.yml`:
 {% highlight ruby %}
 before_script:
   # automatically generate comments
   - smartcomments -g --config ./tests/config/smartcomments.json
 {% endhighlight %}

-First you need to have a smartcomment.json configuration file
+First you need to have a `./tests/config/smartcomments.json`configuration file
 {% highlight javascript linenos=table %}
 {
     "target_dir": ["app/js/"],